-Upon the death of a person who received an old age, survivors, general disability, or work disability pension, an attendance allowance or a volunteers’ benefit from the National Insurance Institute, a lump-sum grant is paid to the person who was the deceased’s spouse at the time of his death.
+Upon the death of a person who received an old age, survivors, general disability, income suppurt, attendance allowance, work disability pension or prisoners of Zion benefit from the National Insurance Institute, a lump-sum grant is paid to the person who was the deceased’s spouse at the time of his death.

 The grant is NIS 8,757 (as of Jan 01, 2014) .

 you believe that you are eligible for a death grant and have not received it,

 you should submit a claims form.
 If you have already submitted a claimfor a survivor's pension there is no need to fill in an application for a